 This Element supports the Plan Vision and fulfils the requirements of the Growth Management Act (GMA) for utilities planning.
 Regarding energy, the Vision states, “Our community strives for energy independence…we use renewable energy.”
 Regarding communication systems, the Vision affirms that “Advanced communication infrastructure is encouraged…we encourage new ideas and new technology… [and] communication systems support our economy.”

 The Utilities Element is oriented toward meeting the needs of the people of the County in the midst of growth, climate change, and ever-advancing technologies.
 The GMA calls for comprehensive plans to include “the general location, proposed location, and capacity of all existing and proposed utilities” in RCW 36.70A.070(4).
-By fulfilling the GMA requirement, the County positions itself to make effective use of existing utilities infrastructure, and to be responsive to inevitable change.
+By fulfilling the GMA requirement, the County positions itself to use existing utilities infrastructure effectively, streamline development of needed new infrastructure to support the growing population's needs, and be responsive to inevitable change.
 Together, this Element and Appendix 8, Utilities Inventory, meet this requirement.
 Appendix 8 contains the in-depth inventory of utilities.

 Relationship to Other Plan Elements

 The siting and provision of utility services interacts with other topics in the Plan.
 Utilities information can be found in both the Utilities and Capital Facilities Elements and Inventories.
 Water and sewer utilities are discussed in the Capital Facilities Element and Inventory and are subject to concurrency requirements and Level of Service (LOS) standards.
 Services discussed in the Utilities Element and Inventory are not subject to concurrency requirements or LOS standards.
-The siting of utilities facilities, such as propane storage, electrical substations, and telecommunication towers, is a land use issue.
+The siting of utility facilities, such as propane storage, electrical substations, and telecommunication towers, is a land use issue.
 Telecommunication services are closely tied to issues discussed in the Economic Development Element.
 The Utilities Element must be consistent with other Plan elements.
 No element can be enacted independently without consideration of other elements.

 Current Conditions and Future Outlook

 The following subsections summarize existing utilities conditions and provide a look at what the future may hold for the provision of those services.
-The outlook is based on the assumption that the County will grow according to the population projections in Plan Appendix 1.
-Both existing and future utility services are and will be operating in the context of climate change and the development of new energy and communication technologies.
+The outlook is based on the assumption that the County will grow according to the population projections in the Land Capacity Analysis, Plan Appendix 1.
+Both existing and future utility services are and will be operating in the context of climate change and the development of new energy and communication technologies to support that growth.

 Electricity

 Current Conditions

-Orcas Power and Light Co-operative (OPALCO) provides electricity in the County.
+Orcas Power and Light Co-operative (OPALCO) provides electricity in San Juan County.
 The majority of electricity is sourced from hydropower on the mainland.
-Bonneville Power Administration and Puget Power generates and distributes it.
-Local renewable energy sources, such as solar power, currently generate about three percent of electricity.
-In 2021, OPALCO served about 15,000 accounts on 21 islands.
-OPALCO estimates an annual increase of 0.5 percent for the number of residential accounts and 2.0 percent for commercial accounts.
+That electricity is generated by Bonneville Power Administration with Puget Sound Energy providing the final transmission connection to OPALCO’s two submarine cables that power OPACLO’s grid.
+Local renewable energy sources, such as rooftop solar currently supply about four percent of annual energy use, mostly on sunny summer days.
+In winter months, when load more than doubles, grayer, shorter winter days mean rooftop solar only provides a very small fraction of the energy mix and doesn’t work during outages.

+At the start of 2025, OPALCO had about 15,900 co-op member accounts on 21 islands.
+About 88% are residential members, and 12% are commercial members, growing at about 1% per year.

 Energy Outlook